What Is a Home Inspection?

 Home Inspection Red Flags for Buyers

 Have you been searching for your dream home?
+Have you hired an exclusive buyers agent?
 There’s nothing like the relief of finally being under contract.
 Now the only thing standing between you and your perfect place is a home inspection.
 And frankly, you might be a little nervous.
 What if it flunks the test?

 Whether or not your new home gets the passing grade is up to you, not the home inspector.
 You are the one holding the purse strings.
 So what are some inspection issues that could make you think twice?
 Here are five signs your dream home might be more of a curse than a blessing.